 Unfortunately, the like feature can also have negative impacts.
 The algorithms behind social media platforms make likes a form of social currency.
 Getting likes often causes posts to pop up on others’ feed, meaning the post can be seen by more people, creating a cycle of engagement: more likes, more comments, more reposts.

 Social media platforms have countless features — chief among them the like button — that can make them addictive.
-Notifications from likes, comments, messages, view counts and more often trigger the reward center of the brain, activating a release of dopamine and resulting in a rush of good sensations in the user.
+Notifications from likes, comments, messages, view counts, and more often trigger the reward center of the brain, activating a release of dopamine and resulting in a rush of good sensations in the user.

 Once a person is used to these “hits” of dopamine, the lack of a steady dose can be impactful.

-Tristan Harris, co-founder of the Center for Humane Technology and previous design ethicist for Google, stated that the “average person checks their phone 150 times a day.
+Tristan Harris, the co-founder of the Center for Humane Technology and previous design ethicist for Google, stated that the “average person checks their phone 150 times a day.
 Why do we do this?
 Are we making 150 conscious choices?
 One major reason why is the #1 psychological ingredient in slot machines: intermittent variable rewards. … Addictiveness is maximized when the rate of reward is most variable.”

 According to Mitchell Hartman of Marketplace, “There’s growing concern among mental health professionals and child advocates about the ‘like’ buttons of the social media world.
 They say kids’ drive for validation and popularity on services like Instagram can lead to anxiety, depression and low self-esteem.”